BioBoost/embedded_systems_course/linux_basics/readme.md

 The Linux File system Hierarchy Standard (checkout [Filesystem Hierarchy Standard](http://www.pathname.com/fhs/)), or FHS for short, is a prescriptive standard maintained by the Linux Foundation that establishes the organizational layout that Linux distributions should uphold for interoperability, ease of administration, and the ability to implement cross-distro applications reliably.

-One important thing to mention when dealing with these systems is that Linux implements just about everything as a file.
-This means that a text file is a file, a directory is a file (simply a list of other files), a printer is represented by a file (the device drivers can send anything written to the printer file to the physical printer), etc.
+One important thing to mention when dealing with these systems is that Linux implements just about **everything as a file**.
+This means that a text file is a file, a directory is a file (simply a list of other files), a printer is represented by a file (the device drivers can send anything written to the printer file to the physical printer), a serial port is a file, etc.

 Although this is in some cases an oversimplification, it informs us of the approach that the designers of the system encouraged: passing text and bytes back and forth and being able to apply similar strategies for editing and accessing diverse components.